-Once you are enrolled, you must login to "myCISI" to create an account and reset your password.
-The CIE will email you instructions for creating an account and resetting your password.
-You can also access these instructions online at "myCISI" Participant Portal.
+Once you are enrolled, follow the e-mailed instructions to login, create an account and reset your password.
+You can also access the instructions at myCISI Participant Portal.
 Upon completing this step, you can manage your CISI enrollment via the "myCISI" portal.
 In "myCISI," you can:

 - print your insurance card,

 - print your proof of insurance letter for a visa application (if required for your program),

 - access policy information,

 - access claim forms,

-- · access emergency assistance numbers, and
+- access emergency assistance numbers, and

 - email information to a trusted friend or family member.